RianaFerreira/swapir/README.md

 ## Usage
 Once the gem is installed you have access to a simple `Swapir` public interface.
 This will help you to find more information about your favourite Star Wars characters, movies, planets, species, starships and vehicles.

-> Note: the Star Wars API returns paginated collections of 10 records
+> Note: the Star Wars API returns paginated collections of 10 records per request.
->       per request.
-Swapir collects all the paginated results and    >       returns the total number of records in the collection
+> Swapir collects all the paginated results and returns the total number of records in the collection.

 Take a look at the [wiki] for more information.